breadboard-ai/breadboard/packages/website/src/docs/reference/board-run-api-endpoint.md

 http://mycoolboardserver.example.com/boards/@pluto/chat-agent.bgl.api/run
 ```

-Thus, every board has its own API endpoint.

 ## Life of a run

 A good mental model for a using the "run" API endpoint is that of having a multi-turn conversation with it: you give it a request, it runs for a little bit, and then comes back with a response.
 Based on the response, you formulate the next request and send it back to the endpoint.
 It runs again and gives you the next response.